Kahuna: Legal status

 Craft kahuna were never prohibited; however, during the decline of native Hawaiian culture, many died and did not pass on their wisdom to new students.
 As an example, when the Hōkūleʻa was built to be sailed to the South Pacific to prove the voyaging capabilities of the ancient Hawaiians, master navigator Mau Piailug from Satawal was brought to Hawaii to reteach navigation to the Hawaiians.

 After American missionaries went to Hawaii in 1822, they reportedly prohibited kahuna practices.
 But, in the 100 years after the missionaries arrived, all kahuna practices were legal until 1831, some were illegal until 1863, all were legal until 1887, and some were illegal until 1919.
 Since 1919 all have been legal except sorcery, which was initially declared illegal but was decriminalized in 1972.

 The first Christian missionaries arrived in 1822.
 Kamehameha I had earlier believed that Christianity may bring mana or heavenly power to revitalise the Hawaiian community.
-Kaʻahumanu, one of the most powerful people in the Hawaiian nation, was converted to Christianity in 1823.
+Kaʻahumanu, one of the most powerful people in the Hawaiian realm as Queen regent, was baptised "Elizabeth" in 1825.
 She formally declared Christianity to be the new state religion with a Sabbath on December 21, 1823.
 Eleven years after missionaries arrived, she proclaimed laws against hula, chant, kava, and the Hawaiian religion.

 Non-Hawaiian uses

 The term was used in the 1959 film Gidget, in which "The Big Kahuna", played by Cliff Robertson (Martin Milner in the TV episode), was the leader of a group of surfers.
-The figure of the Big Kahuna became commonplace in Beach party films of the 1960s, such as Beach Blanket Bingo, in which the Big Kahuna was the best surfer on the beach.
+The figure of the Big Kahuna became commonplace in beach party films of the 1960s, such as Beach Blanket Bingo, in which the Big Kahuna was the best surfer on the beach.
 Hawaiian surfing master Duke Kahanamoku may have been referred to as the Big Kahuna, but he rejected the term as he knew the original meaning.

 In the New Age spiritual system known as Huna, which uses some Hawaiian words and concepts appropriated from Hawaiian tradition, kahuna denotes someone of priestly or shamanic standing.
 The prevalence of these works in pop culture has influenced definitions in English dictionaries, such as Merriam-Webster, which not only defines kahuna as "a preeminent person or thing" but also offers "Hawaiian shaman" as a secondary definition.
 Wells College professor Lisa Kahaleole Hall, a Native Hawaiian, wrote in a peer-reviewed journal published by the University of Hawaiʻi that Huna "bears absolutely no resemblance to any Hawaiian worldview or spiritual practice" and calls it part of the "New Age spiritual industry."